-tset [-InQrs] [-ec] [-kc] [-m [port-ID [baudrate] : type]...] [type]
+tset [-InQrs] [-e c] [-kc] [-m [port-ID [baudrate ] : type]...] [type]

-reset [-] [-ec] [-I] [-kc] [-n] [-Q] [-r] [-s] [-m [indent] [test baudrate] : type]... [type]
+reset [-] [-e c] [-I] [-kc] [-n] [-Q] [-r] [ -s] [-m [indent] [test baudrate] : type]... [ type]

 The tset utility sets up your terminal, typically when you first log in.
 It does terminal dependent processing such as setting erase and kill characters, setting or resetting delays, sending any sequences needed to properly initialized the terminal, and the like. tset first determines the type of terminal involved, and then does necessary initializations and mode settings.
 If a port is not wired permanently to a specific terminal (not hardwired) it is given an appropriate generic identifier such as dialup.

 reset clears the terminal settings by turning off CBREAK and RAW modes, output delays and parity checking, turns on NEWLINE translation, echo and TAB expansion, and restores undefined special characters to their default state.
-It then sets the modes as usual, based on the terminal type (which probably overrides some of the above).
+It then sets the modes as usual, based on the terminal type (which will probably override some of the above).
 See stty(1) for more information.
 All arguments to tset may be used with reset. reset also uses rs= and rf= to reset the initialization string and file.
 This is useful after a program dies and leaves the terminal in a funny state.
-Often in this situation, characters do not echo as you type them.
+Often in this situation, characters will not echo as you type them.
 You may have to type LINEFEED reset LINEFEED since RETURN may not work.

 When no arguments are specified, tset reads the terminal type from the TERM environment variable and re-initializes the terminal, and performs initialization of mode, environment and other options at login time to determine the terminal type and set up terminal modes.

-When used in a startup script (.profile for sh(1) users or .login for csh(1) users) it is desirable to give information about the type of terminal you usually use on ports that are not hardwired.
+When used in a startup script (.profile for sh(1) users or .login for csh(1) users) it is desirable to give information about the type of terminal you will usually use on ports that are not hardwired.
 Any of the alternate generic names given in the file /etc/termcap are possible identifiers.
-Refer to the -m option for more information.
-If no mapping applies and a final type option, not preceded by a -m, is given on the command line then that type is used.
+Refer to the –m option below for more information.
+If no mapping applies and a final type option, not preceded by a –m, is given on the command line then that type is used.

 It is usually desirable to return the terminal type, as finally determined by tset, and information about the terminal's capabilities, to a shell's environment.
-This can be done using the -, -s, or -S options.
+This can be done using the −, – s, or –S options.